-JOB DESCRIPTION 5 Date App Board M Total Poi Pay Class inute No. ints: 818 2 JOB TITLE: Assistant Manager, Communications Support JOB NO.: Z28032 2 BRANCH: Priority Response Command/East Field Command SUPERSEDE S: NEW UNIT: Priority Operations - Communications Services HOURS OF V VORK: 35 SHIFTS: 1 SECTION: Communications Support NO. OF INCU MBENTS 5 IN TH IS JOB: 1 REPORTS TO Manager, Communications Services DATE PREP ARED: 2019.1 1.01

-SUMMARY OF FUNCTION:
+Total Points: 818 Pay Class: Z28 JOB TITLE: Assistant Manager, Communications Support JOB NO.: Z28032 BRANCH: Priority Response Command/East Field Command SUPERSEDES: NEW UNIT: Priority Operations - Communications Services HOURS OF WORK: 35 SHIFTS: 1 SECTION: Communications Support NO. OF INCUMBENTS IN THIS JOB: 1 REPORTS TO: Manager, Communications Services DATE PREPARED: 2019.11.01 SUMMARY OF FUNCTION:

 Manages and coordinates daily activities within the Communications Support section through effective planning, scheduling and resource allocation.
 Establishes and monitors service levels to support the Service's business processes and comply with legislated disclosure requirements.
 Manages information in accordance with prescribed performance standards, data integrity requirements, policies and procedures in relation to the handling of revenue.
 Maintains active participation and collaboration with internal units, the public, external organizations and business partners.
 Business lead for all Communications Services projects (research, planning, implementation, reports and integration with policing operations) and liaises with other emergency service providers, Fire, Emergency Medical Services, and Information Technology Services.
 DIRECTION EXERCISED:

 Directly supervises Communications support staff, encompassing Supervisors and Coordinators, sub-units including Voice Radio, CAD/IFS, 9-1-1 System Support, Audio and Data Systems, PRIME and Alarms.
 MACHINES & EQUIPMENT USED:

 Workstation with associated software and specialized applications including I-CAD reports, Computer Aided Dispatch, Voice Logging Systems and other systems and applications utilized at Communications Services.
 DUTIES AND RESPONSIBILITIES:

-- Manages the day-to-day business processes and activities of all staff directly involved in the Communications Support section ensuring that staff and Service delivery performance standards are met. - Evaluates procedural, equipment and policy issues that are common to the section (i.e. impacts staff) and advises the unit Manager accordingly; performs the role of second in command of Communications Services with respect to those issues relating to labour relations and grievance matters involving civilian members. - 3.
-Manages section expenses and ensures that effective administrative, budgeting and procedural controls are properly implemented and maintained, including processes to account for generated revenue.
+- Manages the day-to-day business processes and activities of all staff directly involved in the Communications Support section ensuring that staff and Service delivery performance standards are met. - Evaluates procedural, equipment and policy issues that are common to the section (i.e. impacts staff) and advises the unit Manager accordingly; performs the role of second in command of Communications Services with respect to those issues relating to labour relations and grievance matters involving civilian members. - Manages section expenses and ensures that effective administrative, budgeting and procedural controls are properly implemented and maintained, including processes to account for generated revenue.
 Develops an annual operating budget for the Communications Support sub-units.
 Assists with development of Board Reports and other administrative duties as required. - 4.
 Ensures the unit's compliance with the Service Record Retention Schedule and acts as a unit resource on retention matters.
+The above statements reflect the principal functions and duties as required for proper evaluation of the job and shall not be construed as a detailed description of all the work requirements that may be inherent in the job or incidental to it.